carrotdata/redcarrot/README.md

 First release, which is 0.1 was done on Sept 3rd 2021.
 We plan to release new version every 1-2 months.
 Stay tuned.

+## How to contribute

+Clone repo, open new issue, create new pull request, please use Google Java code formatter: https://github.com/google/google-java-format

 ## License

 Similar to MongoDB, permissive, but not fully open source.